 Is tzatziki healthy?

 Yes, tzatziki is a healthy dip that can be enjoyed as a sauce with a delicious meal like falafel or greek meatballs or as a dip with fresh veggies.
-It is low in calories and fat and is made with all fresh, healthy ingredients that contain protein, calcium and vitamins.
+It is low in calories and fat and is made with all fresh, healthy ingredients that contain protein, calcium, and vitamins.

-There are so many ways to enjoy this delicious recipe.
+There are so many ways to enjoy this delicious tzatziki recipe.
 Here are a few of my favorite ways to serve it.

 I love it with homemade naan bread and chopped veggies as I mentioned.
 It also goes great paired with some greek meatballs or on a greek chicken burger.